BodenmillerGroup/gutenTAG/README.md

 This R package supports the data handing, processing, quality control and analysis of targeted MALDI-imaging data.
 The data handling capabilities (import, pre-processing, export) build heavily on the R package Cardinal, designed for general Mass Spectrometry Imaging data.
-The main functionality of this package includes reliable data processing, extensive quality control and data analysis.
+The main functionality of this package is reliable data processing, extensive quality control and data analysis of targeted MALDI-imaging experiments.

   First, data is processing using a novel approach involving the construction of metapeaks to account for mass shift and the presence of isotopic peaks.
 Then image-level and spatial quality